chentl/lazor_solver/docs/optimization.md

   new_laser (x', y', vx', vy') = (x, y, -vx, vy) if y % 2 else (x, y, vx, -vy)
   ```

+At the beginning of any iteration, if the queue is empty, then the tracing is complete.

 ### 3. Combination generator

 The generator contains three nested `for` loops, each one iterates through all possible location combinations of one type of blocks (first on opaque blocks, then on reflect blocks, and last on refracting blocks).